 Lesaffre has been developing a proactive energy efficiency strategy for many years.
 Our strategic analysis highlights four major challenges in the fight against climate change, closely linked to the resources needed for our growth.
 These challenges form the outline of our commitment:

-- Playing an active role in combating climate change - Helping to transform the agricultural model - Meeting the food needs of a rapidly-growing population - Limiting the use of natural resources.
+Playing an active role in combating climate change

+Helping to transform the agricultural model

+Limiting the use of natural resources.